tate8/chatbot/README.md

-# chatbot
+# translator

 ## Description
-Q&amp;A Chatbot website with multithreaded web server in Rust
+A English-to-Spanish translation website running on a multithreaded web server.\
+Check out[this notebook](https://github.com/tate8/neural-machine-translation) for the ML code.

 ### Contributor(s)
 * Tate Larkin